 The full network is the composition of three open nets, glued by identifying shared boundary places:

 where ;_b means "compose along shared boundary place b."
 The output boundary of ch_ab is {b}, and the input boundary of ch_bc is {b} — gluing them identifies Bob's balance as the shared wire.
-The cycle closes when ch_ca's output {a} feeds back to ch_ab's input {a}.
+The cycle closes when ch_ca's output {a} feeds back to ch_ab's input {a}, which is what makes cycle an endomorphism.

 This is sequential composition in a symmetric monoidal category.
 Each channel is a morphism.
 Composition is wiring outputs to inputs.
 The monoidal product ⊗ would give us parallel, independent channels — two settlement cycles running side by side with no shared accounts.